• Skip to primary navigation

 microwave egg bowl on a table with a fork and ingredients

-Top your microwave egg in a cup (or bowl) with sliced tomato.
+4. Top your microwave egg in a cup with desired fresh toppings, if applicable.
 Enjoy with toast and fruit for a delicious breakfast.

 Substitutions/Tips